Chenzhi-Ma/website-v1/README.md

 Select 'new-terminal'
 Input "streamlit run main.py" in the terminal
 2. Through windows command
-Input "python.exe streamlit run 'path\main.py'  "
+Input "cd /d path " to navigate to the downloaded folder Input "python.exe streamlit run 'path\main.py'  " to run the script.